wq/wq/docs/app/outbox.js.md

 });
 ```

-FIXME: The items below have not been updated to reflect the new Promise-based API.

-#### `outbox.sendItem(id, callback)`
+#### `outbox.sendItem(item, [once])`

-`outbox.sendItem()` retrieves the outbox item specified by `id` and submits it to the web service.
-The callback will be passed two arguments: the outbox `item`, and the `result` returned by the web service (if any).
-The outbox `item` will have a property `synced` that indicates whether the item successfully made it to the server.
-(Success is determined in part by the `applyResult` setting, see `ds.init()` above).
+`outbox.sendItem()` submits a saved outbox item to the web service and returns a `Promise` that resolve to the updated `item` after it is processed by the web service.
+The outbox `item` will have a property `synced` that indicates whether the item successfully made it to the server, as well as a `result` property with the actual JSON data returned by the server.
+(These properties are assigned by the `applyResult` function, see `ds.init()` above).
 Any errors will be made available on `item.error`.

+The optional `once` argument can be used to ensure that an outbox entry is only sent once.
+The default is to send it up to `maxRetries` times or until it succeeds.

-#### `outbox.sendAll(callback, [retryAll])`
+#### `outbox.sendAll([retryAll])`
-`outbox.sendAll()` sends all unsynced items in the outbox to the server, except for those items that have previously been sent up to `maxRetries` times without success.  `retryAll` can be specified to retry sending everything, including repeatedly failing items.  `ds.sendBatch()` will be used if a batch service is available, otherwise each item will be sent separately with `ds.sendItem()`.
-The callback will be called with a `result` variable with one of three values: `true`, indicating all items were sent successfully; `false`, indicating one or more requests failed, or `null`, indicating an unexpected error sending the data (e.g. a request to send data that was already successfully saved).
+`outbox.sendAll()` sends all pending items in the outbox to the server, except for those items that have previously been sent up to `maxRetries` times without success.  `retryAll` can be specified to retry sending everything, including any repeatedly failing items.  `ds.sendBatch()` will be used if a batch service is available, otherwise each item will be sent separately with `ds.sendItem()`.  `outbox.sendAll()` returns a `Promise` that will resolve to an array of all of the `items` that were sent to the server.
+Each item can then be inspected individually to see the status (see `sendItem()` above).

 #### `outbox.sendBatch(callback, [retryAll])`
 `outbox.sendBatch()` sends all unsent items in the outbox to the server in a single request.
-The server needs to have an API capable of handling multiple requests, and the URL for that service should have been provided to `ds.init()` as the `batchService` option.
+The server needs to have an API capable of handling multiple requests in a single `POST`, and the URL for that API should have been provided to `outbox.init()` as the `batchService` option.

-#### `outbox.unsynced([listQuery])`
+#### `outbox.unsynced([modelConf])`

-`outbox.unsynced()` returns the number of unsaved items in the outbox.
-The optional `listQuery` returns only the items that were saved with the specified `listQuery`.
+`outbox.unsynced()` returns a `Promise` that will resolve to the number of unsynced items in the outbox.
+The optional `modelConf` returns only the number of items that were saved with the specified model configuration set (see `outbox.save()`).

 #### `outbox.unsyncedItems([listQuery])`

-`outbox.unsyncedItems()` returns the actual items in the outbox that haven't been saved yet.
+`outbox.unsyncedItems()` returns a `Promise` that resolves to an array containing any items in the outbox that haven't been synced yet.

 #### `outbox.pendingItems([listQuery])`

-`outbox.pendingItems()` returns the `unsyncedItems` that haven't been sent at all (or at least haven't failed more than `maxRetries` times).
+`outbox.pendingItems()` returns a `Promise` that resolves to an array containing any `unsyncedItems` that haven't been sent at all (or at least haven't failed more than `maxRetries` times).

 [wq/outbox.js]: https://github.com/wq/wq.app/blob/master/js/wq/outbox.js
 [wq.app]: https://wq.io/wq.app